Structural focalization: Focalization

 The stable premises $A^+$ and $B^+$ ensure that, in both subderivations, it will be possible to do work on the left before decomposing $A^+$ or $B^+$.

-The unfocused admissibility lemmas could be established the slow, painful, and boring way -- one induction over focused derivations per lemma.
+The unfocused admissibility lemmas could be established the slow, painful, and boring way, by one or more inductions over focused derivations per lemma.
 This more traditional approach is both technically and philosophically unsatisfying, however.
-It is technically unsatisfying because these theorems are long and annoying, and philosophically unsatisfying because cut admissibility and identity expansion are already supposed to capture global properties of the logic.
-We will instead establish unfocused admissibility directly from cut admissibility and identity expansion without the need for any additional inductive arguments; each unfocused admissibility proof is short, though dense.
+The approach is technically unsatisfying because these theorems are long and annoying, and it is philosophically unsatisfying because cut admissibility and identity expansion are already supposed to capture global properties of the logic.
+We will instead establish unfocused admissibility directly from cut admissibility and identity expansion without the need for any additional induction; each unfocused admissibility proof is short, though dense.
 In Figure~\ref{fig:adm} we present the proof of $\wedge^+_{uR}$ as a derivation built using admissible rules.

 The unfocused admissibility lemmas will be presented in terms of the admissible rules they justify, but their proofs will be presented entirely at the level of proof terms.
 In most cases, we will omit the propositions that annotate instances of cut admissibility.
 We must be careful about the interaction of cut admissibility and identity expansion.
-The premises of ${\it expand}^+$ and ${\it expand}^-$ are not suspension-normal, and cut admissibility is only defined on suspension-normal sequents.
+The premises of ${\it expand}^+$ and ${\it expand}^-$ are not suspension-normal because they contain non-atomic suspended propositions, and cut admissibility is only defined on suspension-normal sequents.
+All the unfocused admissibility lemmas in this section require that the given sequents are stable and suspension-normal, but we omit this repetitive precondition when we write the admissible rules.\footnote{For lemmas that do not use cut admissibility, stability and suspension-normality are usually unnecessary preconditions.
+The mechanized proof states these less restrictive preconditions where they apply.}

 {\mbox{${\uparrow}{\downarrow} \diagup$}}

 In certain cases we do more work than necessary, such as in the left rule for ${\uparrow}{\top^+}$, which could alternatively be phrased as a use of weakening.
 This is done to match the structure of unfocused admissibility in substructural logics \cite{simmons12substructural}.